Castelnuovo del Garda, Italy

 As one of Europe’s premier tourist destinations, Lake Garda draws big crowds during the summer season.
 That’s why this is the ideal location for Italy’s biggest theme park: Gardaland.
 The park is owned by Merlin Entertainments since 2006 and the group added quite a few attractions over the last decade.
 I’ve visited the park multiple times and I’ve had mixed experiences.
 How does the park perform during a pandemic?
 Let me put on my face mask and I’ll find out.

 Another highlight is Oblivion – The Black Hole, a Dive Machine that opened in 2015.
 The ride experience is similar to most other European vertical drop coasters.
 It features a 42-metre lift hill, a surprisingly intense drop and two inversions.
 Be sure to ride it in the back seats for some of the best airtime you can experience in Europe.
 Oblivion’s decoration is also noteworthy: the visual effects surrounding the ride’s iconic black hole are very impressive.

-Gardaland offers a total of eight roller coasters: those two B&Ms mentioned above, some basic kiddie coasters, two standard Vekoma coasters and a weird thing called Sequoia Magic Loop.
+Gardaland offers a total of 8 roller coasters.
+The lineup includes those two B&Ms and the mine train mentioned above, some basic kiddie coasters, two standard Vekoma coasters and a weird thing called Sequoia Magic Loop.
 This is a so-called Screaming Squirrel built by S&S, but it’s closed during the coronavirus period.
 I don’t regret this decision, as the ride is literally worthless.
 The experience is painful, the location looks odd and capacity is dramatically low.
 Definitely one of the worst thrill rides in Europe.